0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 In order to circumvent the above-mentioned issue related to the _one timestamp for many blocks_ problem, each block in the Etrog upgrade's batch receives its own unique timestamp.
 This is in addition to allowing more than one transaction per block.

-This is achieved by enabling the sequencer to change the timestamp for different blocks within a batch.
+The solution is achieved by enabling the sequencer to change the timestamp for different blocks within a batch.
 To do so, a special transaction or marker called `changeL2Block`, is introduced within a batch to mark whenever there is a block change.

 The below figure shows how `changeL2Block` is used to change the timestamp whenever a new block is formed.